devzendo/devzendo.github.io/_pages/parachute.md

 Transputer.
 This was at Keele University, under Dr. Barry Cook.

 The first version was written in occam (converted from occam to C via the SPOC system) - and was very slow.
 I rewrote it around March 1996, in C (a language with which I was more familiar at a low level).
 This version 2 was much faster.

-I had this idea about having a Transputer virtual machine running on every desktop, running distributed computation jobs - like the BOINC network does.... "just" connect the links to network ports, and with a bit of hand waving, you've got a compute grid... "just like that".... ah, youth..

-# Origin - Phase 2, The Lost Version
+# Version 3, The Lost Version

 A couple years after I graduated, I started afresh with a third version in C++, with Microsoft Visual Studio and MFC;
 a graphical version with an indended debugger/disassembler user interface inspired by Microsoft CodeView.
 It would run binary T800 programs compiled by SPOC etc... sadly I never got it to a fully working point, and the code was lost.

-# Origin - Phase 3, Trains and Parallel Processing
+# Version 4 Part I, On The Train

 In 2005, I was bored during my commute to work, and having some time to kill on the train, and an old laptop running Linux, set about starting a new version of the Transputer emulator.
 This time, the links were connected to network